reframejs/reframe/readme.new.md

 ## What is Reframe

-With Reframe you can create web apps that features:
+With Reframe you can create web apps that feature:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 Interactive views (with React, Vue, ...)
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;